1991 Pacific typhoon season: Typhoon Caitlin (Ising)

 Typhoon Caitlin developed from a disturbance in the eastern Caroline Islands.
 A tropical depression formed on July 23 as the system moved towards the northwest.
 Tropical Storm Caitlin was named the on the 24th and was upgraded to a typhoon the next day.
 Typhoon Caitlin though several hundred miles away increased the monsoonal flow over the Philippines.
 Heavy rains caused landslides in the Mt.
 Pinatubo region killing 16 people.
 As Caitlin turned to the north the storm passed 60 mi to the west of Kadena AB, Okinawa at peak intensity of 110 mph.
 The heavy rains from Caitlin helped to relieve the ongoing drought on the island, one death was reported.
 Typhoon Caitlin then began to accelerate northwards and passed through the Korea Strait before turning extratropical in the Sea of Japan.
 Heavy flooding in South Korea killed 2 people and caused $4 million in damage.

 Tropical Depression Enrique

 Tropical Storm Enrique formed in the eastern Pacific basin, where it reached its peak intensity as a category 1 Hurricane, becoming Hurricane Enrique.
 Enrique lasted for several days drifting north of the Hawaiian Islands as a weak system.
 As Enrique approached the International Dateline, the system started to redevelop.
 Shortly after crossing the dateline, Enrique became a tropical storm again on August 1.
 It lasted for less than 24 hours before strong upper-level wind shear dissipated its convection, exposing the cyclone's circulation.
 No damages or casualties were caused by Enrique.
-It is one of only seven tropical cyclones to exist in all three tropical cyclone basins in the Pacific Ocean.
-The others are 1986's Georgette, 1994's Li and John, 1999's Dora, 2014's Genevieve and 2018's Hector.
+It is one of only eight tropical cyclones to exist in all three tropical cyclone basins in the Pacific Ocean.
+The others are 1986's Georgette, 1994's Li and John, 1999's Dora, 2014's Genevieve, 2018's Hector and 2023's Dora.